Skip to content (Press enter)

 Role of the organisation

-The Israel Accounting Standards Board is the official standard-setting body in Israel.
+The Israel Accounting Standards Board is the official standard-setting body for Israeli Accounting Standards.

 Website